-- applying the highest standards of conduct and governance and taking full ownership of their duties; - ensuring the board meets at least three times a year, and conducts business only when quorate; - approving a written scheme of delegation of financial powers; - managing conflicts of interests and related party transactions; - approving a balanced budget for the financial year and minuting the approval; - ensuring decisions about executive pay follow a robust evidence-based process reflecting the individual's role and responsibilities, and that the approach to pay is transparent, proportionate and justifiable; - appointing an audit and risk committee to advise on the adequacy of the trust's controls and risks; - submitting audited accounts to the ESFA by 31 December; - ensuring an appropriate, reasonable and timely response is given to findings by auditors;

-• appointing a governance professional.
+- applying the highest standards of conduct and governance and taking full ownership of their duties; - Identifying the skills and experience it needs, including sufficient financial knowledge to hold the executive to account; - ensuring the board meets at least three times a year, and conducts business only when quorate; - approving a written scheme of delegation of financial powers; - managing conflicts of interests and related party transactions; - approving a balanced budget for the financial year and minuting the approval;

+- ensuring decisions about executive pay follow a robust evidence-based process reflecting the individual's role and responsibilities, and that the approach to pay is transparent, proportionate and justifiable; - appointing an audit and risk committee to advise on the adequacy of the trust's controls and risks; - Appointing an audit and risk committee to advise on the adequacy of the trust's controls and risks; - submitting audited accounts to the ESFA by 31 December; - ensuring an appropriate, reasonable and timely response is given to findings by auditors; - appointing a governance professional.

 The board of trustees will appoint a senior executive leader who may be appointed as a trustee - this will be the Headteacher or equivalent.
 The board will also appoint a named individual as the trust's accounting officer - this will be the Headteacher or the School Business Manager (SBM).
 The roles of senior executive leader and accounting officer will not rotate.

-As of 1 March 2022, any newly appointed senior executive leader can only be a trustee if the members decide to appoint them as such, the senior executive leader agrees, and the Articles of Association permit it.
+The role of the accounting officer will also not be held by the same individual as the CFO.
+Any newly appointed senior executive leader can only be a trustee if the members decide to appoint them as such, the senior executive leader agrees, and the Articles of Association permit it.

-When the senior executive leader is planning to leave the trust, the board of trustees will approach the trust's Regional Schools Commissioner (RSC) in advance to discuss the trust's structure and options, including plans for recruitment.
+When the senior executive leader is planning to leave the trust, the board of trustees will approach the trust's Regional Director in advance to discuss the trust's structure and options, including plans for recruitment.